-The distribution policy taught by Islam is closely related to property so that it does not accumulate in certain groups in society [12], As well as encouraging the creation of distribution justice, so that the government is required not to side with one particular group or group, so that the distribution process can run fairly.
-This can be ensured by the existence of a certainty system (economic, legal and social) which ensures that assets can be widely distributed in the community.
-Creating justice can be done by providing equal opportunities for everyone to get wealth, obliging those who get assets, obliging those who get excess assets to pay zakat as compensation for purifying and clearing property of the rights of others.
-Islam also recommends everyone who owns assets to donate their assets, donate and give alms as social charities (sunnah) for the benefit of the wider community.
+The distribution policy taught by Islam is closely related to property so that it does not accumulate in certain groups in society [12], as well as encouragesing the creation of distribution justice, so that hence the government is required not to take side with one particular group or group, so that in order for the distribution process can run fairly.
+This can be ensured by the existence of a certainty system (economic, legal, and social) which ensures that the assets can be widely distributed in the community.
+Creating justice can be done by providing equal opportunities for everyone to get wealth, obliging those who get assets, obliging those who get excess assets to pay zakat as compensation for purifying and clearing property of upon the rights of others.
+Islam also recommends everyone who owns assets to donate their assets, as well as to donate and give alms as social charities (sunnah) for the benefit of the wider community.